ketozhang/notes/mynotebook/Data_Science/Probability_Theory/Markov-Chain/Markov_Chain_Monte_Carlo.md

----
-title: Markov Chain Monte Carlo
+#  Markov Chain Monte Carlo
----

 The MCMC is a sampling algorithm to determine some underlying probability distribution often the posterior distribution representing the outcome or sample space $S$.
 In terms of the Markov chain, the desired probability distribution is the long-run proportion of state distribution $\pi$ of some stationary Markov chain of sample space $S$ (e.g., some paramter space) satisfying the balance equation: